-Certain of our forest product suppliers have advised that urea-formatishingle is used in the production of particle board, hardwood physmod or paneling which they supply us and which we utilize in our finished product.
+Certain of our forest product suppliers have advised that urea-formaldehyde is used in the production of particle board, hardwood plywood or paneling which they supply us and which we utilize in our finished product.
 These suppliers have requested that we communicate this to our customers.

-For your information, we are reproducing samples of statements which have been provided to us by our suppliers
+For your information, we are reproducing samples of statements which have been provided to us by our suppliers.

-WARNING: THIS PRODUCT IS MANUFACTURED WITH UREA-FORMALDEHYDE RESIN.
-FORMALDEHYDE VAPOR MAY IN SOME PEOPLE CAUSE HEADACHES, EYE, NOSE AND THROAT IRRITATION, AND AGGRAVATION OF ALLERGIES AND RESPIRATORY PROBLEMS, SUCH AS ASTHMA PROPER VENTILATION SHOULD REDUCE THE RISK OF SUCH PROBLEMS
+WARNING: THIS PRODUCT IS MANUFACTURED WITH UREA-FORMAL DEHYDE RESIN.
+FORMAL DEHYDE VAPOR MAY IN SOME PEOPLE CAUSE HEADACHES, EYE.
+NOSE AND THROAT IRRITATION, AND AGGRAVATION OF ALLERGIES AND RESPIRATORY PROBLEMS, SUCH AS ASTHMA.
+PROPER VENTILATION SHOULD REDUCE THE RISK OF SUCH PROBLEMS

-- Champion International Corporation
+-Chambidge International Connection

-WARNING: IRRITANT: THIS PRODUCT CONTAINS A UREA-FORMALDEHYDE RESN) AND MAY RELEASE FORMALDEHYDE VAPORS IN LOW CONCENTRATIONS.
-FORMALDEHYDE CAN BE IRRITATING TO THE EYES AND UPPER RESPIRATORY SYSTEM OF ESPECIALLY SUSCEPTIBLE PERSONS SUCH AS THOSE WITH ALLERGIES OR RESPIRATORY ALLMENTS.
-USE WITH ADEQUATE VENTILATION, IF SYMPTOMS DEVELOP, CONSULT YOUR PHYSICIAN.
+WARNING: IRRITANT: THIS PRODUCT CONTAINS A UREA-FORMALDEHYDE RESIN AND MAY RELEASE FORMALDEHYDE VAPORS IN LOW CONCENTRATIONS, FORMALDEHYDE CAN BE IRRITATING TO THE EYES AND UPPER RESPIRATORY SYSTEM OF ESPECIALLY SUSCEPTIBLE PERSONS SUCH AS THOSE WITH ALLERGIES OR RESPIRATORY AILMENTS.
+USE WITH ADEQUATE VENTILATION, IF SYMPTOMS DEVELOP, CONSULT YOUR PHYSICIAN,

--Georgia-Picilis Corporation
+-Georgia-Pacilic Comportion

-WARNING: THIS PRODUCT IS MANUFACTURED WITH A UREA-FORMALD CHYDE RESIN AND WILL RELEASE SMALL QUANTITIES OF FORMALD CHYDE.
-FORMALD CHYDE LEVELS IN THE INDÓOR AIR CAN CAUSE TEMPORARY EYE AND RESPIRATORY IRRITATION, AND MAY AGGRAVATE RESPIRATORY CONDITIONS OR ALLERGIES.
-YENTILATION WILL REDUCE INDOOR FORMAL DEHYDE LEVELS -Weighthauser Company.
+WARNING: THIS PRODUCT IS MANUFACTURED WITH A UREA-FORMALDEHYDE RESIN AND WILL RELEASE SMALL QUANTITIES OF FORMALDEHYDE.
+FORMALDEHYDE LEVELS IN THE INDOOR AIR CAN CAUSE TEMPORARY EYE AND RESPIRATORY IRRITATION, AND MAY AGGRAVATE RESPIRATORY CONDITIONS OR ALLERGIES.
+VENTILATION WILL REDUCE INDOOR FORMALDEHYDE LEVELS.